- Feeling sleepy after eating is common and can be attributed to factors like size and timing of the meal.

 However, in some cases, a post-lunch dip in energy can have consequences for workplace productivity and raise the risk of accidents , including car crashes.
 In addition, excessive sleepiness is sometimes caused by an underlying health problem or sleep disorder.Whether drowsiness sets in after a meal can depend on multiple factors including when, how much, and what a person eats .
 Learning more about postprandial sleepiness can make it easier to understand why people get tired after a meal, foods that may cause drowsiness, and ways to reduce sleepiness after eating.

-Postprandial sleepiness, also called postprandial somnolence, refers to a feeling of sleepiness after consuming food .
+Postprandial somnolence refers to a feeling of sleepiness after consuming food .
 It is sometimes known as the post-lunch dip or referred to more informally as a “food coma.”

 Researchers are not exactly sure why it is common for people to get sleepy after eating.
 Studies suggest that multiple factors may influence energy levels after a meal, including fluctuations in certain cellular proteins , hormones, blood flow, brain chemicals, inflammation, and the body’s internal clock.

-The composition of a meal can affect whether a person feels sleepy after eating.
-A larger meal may be more likely to cause sleepiness, and certain foods and nutrients can have an impact as well.
+A larger meal may be more likely to cause sleepiness, and the composition of a meal can have an impact as well.
 Research has found that meals that are high in fat, carbohydrates, or calories may increase sleepiness.

 Which Foods Can Make You Sleepy?